 - Efficient gas power generation – APA has developed two large carbon efficient gas power stations which have displaced load from less carbon efficient generation.
 These investments provide attractive returns and a potential hedge against carbon costs.

 - Delivering reliable, safe and cleaner energy to remote areas – APA’s asset footprint allows us to deliver gas via our pipelines rather than trucking in diesel to remote areas of this vast country.

-- Renewable energy– APA has increased its internal capabilities over the past few years to develop wind and solar projects, and now owns two large wind farms (Emu Downs Solar Farm was commissoned on the 2nd of March 2018 and Darling Downs Solar Farm is currently under construction), with an investment in a third and two large solar farms (both currently under construction).
+- Renewable energy– APA has increased its internal capabilities over the past few years to develop wind and solar projects, and now owns two large wind farms (Emu Downs Solar Farm was commissoned on 2 March 2018 and Darling Downs Solar Farm is currently under construction), with an investment in a third and two large solar farms (both currently under construction).
 We will continue to evaluate further investments in the renewable energy sector as demand for renewable energy continues to grow.